VisualFP/docs/SA/design_concept/content/design/design_evaluation.typ

 This section describes the decision process used to decide on a final design for function & type composition in VisualFP.

 Unfortunately, it isn't possible to compare 'how good' a design is in an objective fashion.
-This is why the decision process is based on selected code scenarios and a questionnaire to evaluate their visual representation.
+This is why the decision process is based on selected code scenarios and a non-quantitative questionnaire to evaluate their visual representation.

 Both the questionnaire and the example visualizations will be given to a group of students and some more experienced functional programmers.
 The final decision is based upon the author's opinion on the designs and the feedback received from the selected group.